 2.1: Primary Storage (Memory)

-Very quick to access because it is attached to the motherboard.
+Very quick because it is directly accessed by the CPU.

 Typically smaller in storage size.

 Storage is also split into two types - volatile and non-volatile.